shyampurk/atc-chat/blocks/README.md

          ![alt-tag](https://github.com/shyampurk/atc-chat/blob/master/screenshots/pubnub_blocks/pb_atc_step1.png)
          ![alt-tag](https://github.com/shyampurk/atc-chat/blob/master/screenshots/pubnub_blocks/pb_atc_step2.png)
          You can see the newly created APP in the page.<br>
-Step 3 : Click on the newly created APP.
+Step 3 : Click on the newly created APP.<br>
          You can see the Demo keyset for the new application created.
          ![alt-tag](https://github.com/shyampurk/atc-chat/blob/master/screenshots/pubnub_blocks/pb_atc_step3.png)
 Step 4 : Click on the Demo keyset and click on the Blocks (on the left side).